Wendel’s Time To Shine

 Looking north of Wendell during the change to from narrow to broad gauge.–Jack Bowden

-Wendel one of those railroad communities that in early years in the identity crisis.
-It was Upper Hot Springs distinguish of Lower Hot Springs five miles to the south.
+Wendel one of those railroad communities that in early years had an identity crisis.
+It was first known as Upper Hot Springs to distinguish of Lower Hot Springs five miles to the south.
 The later became known in Amedee in 1890,, when the Nevada-California-Oregon Railroad (NC0)extended its line there.
 In 1899 the NC0 extended its line, the small station there originally called Smithon, though general usage was Hot Springs Station.
-Since it was close proximity to Amedee hampered any type development.
+Since it was close proximity to Amedee it was hampered any type development.
 In 1913 Southern Pacific’s Fernely & Lassen Branch crossed the NCO tracks at Hot Springs with little fanfare.
-It should noted that in 1915, Wendel designation applied to railroad stations and the pst office.
+It should noted that in 1915, Wendel designation applied to railroad stations and the post office.

 Wendel Store, circa 1925.
 Courtesy of Alda Riesenman